jamesbasa/Portfolio-2022/README.md

 # About Me

 Having been raised in the Bay Area, I decided to pursue my college education in SoCal.
-At UC San Diego, I am studying Computer Engineering and minoring in Music with a June 2021 expected graduation.
+I will soon be receiving my B.S. in Computer Engineering from UC San Diego in June 2021 with a minor in Music.
 Research, humanitarian-focused projects, and IEEE workshops have allowed me to develop my experience in computer science and engineering outside of class.

-Recently, I've worked as a summer camp Coding Coach at theCoderSchool and a teacher at Best Brains.
-I believe in passing on my knowledge while strengthening my communication skills.
+Recently, I've worked as a summer camp Code Coach at theCoderSchool and a teacher at Best Brains.
+I am excited to be working at MasterClass this summer as a Software Engineer, Back End Intern.
+I believe in passing on my knowledge and improving the lives of others through technology.

 I love producing music in my free time and watching and playing sports.